Skip to main content

 Each session starts at 4 p.m. on a Sunday and concludes at 2 p.m. the following Thursday.

 • All students will stay in one of VCSU’s residence halls.
-Depending on the week and the number of INSTEM participants, we will typically use Kolstoe Hall or Robertson Hall.
+Depending on the week and the number of INSTEM participants, we will typically use Kolstoe Hall or Snoeyenbos Hall.
+Robertson Hall will be used if extra space is required.

 • A single bed with a bare mattress is provided.
 Students will want to consider bringing any or all of the following: